Tales from the Vienna Woods: Composition notes

 The waltz's introduction is one of the longest he ever wrote for a waltz, 119 bars in the musical score.
 It starts in C major, intertwining with F major before gaining ascendancy in volume and mood, finishing with a long pause.
 The second part is in the key of G major, with a solo violin incorporating material which appears again in successive waltz sections.
 A short flute cadenza evoking birdsong comes in, and moves on to the zither solo, marked moderato.
 The zither part involves two sub-sections of its own; the slowish ländler tempo and its more vigorous counterpart, with the direction of vivace (quickly).
-If the zither is unavailable, a string quartet plays the zither themes instead.
+If a zither is unavailable, a string quartet plays the zither themes instead.
 Loud orchestral chords bring the waltz back to the familiar waltz theme in F major.

 Waltz sections 2A and 2B are in B-flat major, whereas waltz 3A is in E-flat major with a quick section in B-flat in waltz 3B.
 The entire waltz section 4 is in B-flat as well, and waltz section 5 is wholly in E-flat.
 Waltz 5B contains the customary climax with cymbals and is loudly played.
 After a brief and tense coda, waltz 1A and 2B make a reappearance.
 As the waltz approaches its end, the zither solo makes another appearance, reprising its earlier melody in the introduction.
 A crescendo in the final bars concludes with a brass flourish and snare drumroll.